tehpeh/set_theory/README.md

 Set Theory
 ==========

-Extends Object with nice names for set operations.
+Extends Object and Array with nice names for set operations.

 Installing
 ----------